Eben F. Stone

-Eben Francis Stone (August 3, 1822 – January 22, 1895) was a U.S. Representative from Massachusetts.
+Eben Francis Stone (August 3, 1822 – January 22, 1895) was an American lawyer and politician who served three terms as a U.S. Representative from Massachusetts from 1881 to 1887.

+Biography

 Stone was born in Newburyport, Massachusetts to Ebenezer and Fanny (Coolidge) Stone.

 Stone attended North Andover Academy and graduated from Harvard University in 1843 and from Harvard Law School in 1846.

 He was admitted to the bar in 1847 and commenced practice in Newburyport, Massachusetts.

+Early career

 He served as president of the common council in 1851.

 He served in the Massachusetts Senate in 1857, 1858, and 1861.

 Stone enlisted in the Union Army during the Civil War, and commanded the 48th Regiment Massachusetts Volunteer Infantry of the Massachusetts Volunteer Militia.

 Stone served as the eleventh mayor of Newburyport in 1867.

 Stone served as member of the Massachusetts House of Representatives in 1867, 1877, 1878, and 1880.

+Congress

 Stone was elected as a Republican to the Forty-seventh, Forty-eighth, and Forty-ninth Congresses (March 4, 1881 – March 3, 1887).

 He was not a candidate for renomination in 1886.

+Later career and death

 He resumed the practice of law in Newburyport, Massachusetts, where he died January 22, 1895.

 Stone was interred in Oak Hill Cemetery.